scando1993/thingsboard.github.io/docs/services/trainings.md

     </tr>
 </table>

-### Server-side application development using ThingsBoard API
+### Server-side application development using Pacificsoft API

-Learn how to connect your cloud applications with your IoT devices using ThingsBoard platform APIs.
+Learn how to connect your cloud applications with your IoT devices using Pacificsoft platform APIs.

 This training session will provide you with in-depth understanding platform REST and websocket APIs, rule engine, data collection and analytics use cases.